tnixon/large_concept_model/examples/evaluation/README.md

 In some cases, the model requires authentication token to evaluate.
 You can obtain them in HuggingGface (see [User Access Tokens](https://huggingface.co/docs/hub/en/security-tokens)), then add the parameter `--use_auth_token [YOUR TOKEN]` to the CLI command.

-You can also customize the prompt used to evaluate the LLM for each evaluation run.
+In the above example, we need to provide the `source_text_column` and `source_target_column` parameters, because in Step 1, we inject the prompts direcly to the dataset and renamed the columns accordingly (to differentiate with "original" datasets).
+You can also skip this part and customize the prompt for each for each evaluation run.
 To do this, instead of specifying the `prompt_prefix` and `prompt_suffix` when preparing the data (as shown in the example in Section 1.1), we specify `dataset.source_prefix_text` and `dataset.source_suffix_text` during the evaluation run:

 ```shell
 uv run torchrun --standalone --nnodes=1 --nproc-per-node=1 -m lcm.evaluation \